dimaj/nauth/README.md

 Node Authenticator
 ==================

-This application was inspired by the following repo: <path to the gauth repo here>.
+This application was inspired by the following repo: https://github.com/gbraad/gauth.

-It slightly improves on gauth by moving all hard work to the server side (express) and thus making web page consume less cpu and memory.
-Also, it allows for a use of a database for the secret storage.
+The main difference between `gauth` and `nauth` is that `nauth` is utilizing server-side processing and secret storage in a database.
+This slightly improves on resource consumption by the client page.
+Also, once a new account is added, it's information is never transmitted back to the user via HTTP calls.
+The only way to get client secret is by requesting a QR code and scanning it.
+Every 30 seconds client requests new info from server and receives just the code and QR code in a base64 encoded string.

 At the moment the following databases are supported:
 * Postgres
 * MySQL
 * SQLite3

+I know this project is far from perfect and could use a few improvements here and there, but I think it's a good start :)
+Pull requests and Issues are welcomded!